impeccableai/axii-examples/tasks/dir_generator/README.md

 # Dir generator
 ## Description
-This script generates a directory with a specified number of files.
+This Task generates a directory with a specified number of files.
 Each file contains a single line with a test message and an index.
 The output directory is specified using the `--output` flag, and the number of files can be set with the `--count` flag.

 ### Example
 `Output`: